-And that’s when I realized, exactly “how to get over someone who broke your heart and let you down.”
+And that’s when I realized exactly how to get over someone you love.

-It’s not about some magical formula or a mantra.
-It’s about identifying the love that you DO have, the good that IS there, however small or seemingly insignificant it is.
-It’s about holding onto that for dear life and realizing if you’re going to let anything define your worth, you better allow THAT to define it instead of the lack.
+Knowing how to get over someone you love is not about some magical formula or a mantra.
+It’s about identifying the love that you DO have and the good that IS there.
+No matter how small or seemingly insignificant it is.
+It’s about holding onto that for dear life and realizing that if you’re going to let anything define your worth, you better allow THAT to define it instead of the lack.

 It’s also about cutting contact.
 And that’s why I created this course.
 I wanted to redefine what no contact means to me and what it’s done for me.
 I am in no contact with people I see and interact with every day.
 It’s not always about cutting physical contact.
 It’s about cutting emotional contact – Not so you become this emotionally void statue, but so you can become more available to the those who are just as available to you.
-It’s so you can disempower the pull of f*cktard people and start to become attracted to what’s good for you – what actualizes your destiny instead of what robs you of it.
+It’s so you can disempower the pull of toxic people and start to become attracted to what’s good for you.

 Trying to figure out how to get over someone who treated you with respect, empathized, and communicated clearly is tough enough.
 It’s the worst thing EVER.
 It’s excruciating.

-In my experiences though, I’ve found that trying to get over emotionally unavailable, empathetically bankrupt, toxic, narcissistic, selfish, communicatively inept, competitive, f*cktard people is even harder – which is so strange.
+In my experiences though, I’ve found that trying to get over toxic people is even harder – which is so strange.
 Isn’t it?